Targeted Protein Degradation

 Is My Target Degraded?

 HiBiT technology enables quantitative analysis of protein degrader function.
 HiBiT is an 11-amino acid peptide tag which has high affinity for its complementary partner, LgBiT.
-Together, they comprise the binary luminescent protein, NanoBiT® Luciferase.
+Together, they form a binary luminescent protein.
 Upon HiBiT-LgBiT engagement, the active luciferase protein produces a very bright and highly sensitive readout correlated to the endogenous target protein level, when HiBiT is introduced at the endogenous locus using CRISPR gene editing.
+The HiBiT peptide tag itself can be detected with Anti-HiBiT mAb, expanding the detection options for HiBiT-tagged proteins.

 Addition of compounds that elicit degradation results in loss of luminescence signal, which is highly quantitative and can be measured in real time.
 Cellular dose-response curves can be obtained and monitored over a 24- to 48-hour time frame, allowing for accurate determination of degradation rate, Dmax, DC50 values and protein recovery.